GGCasual/Azure-Honeynet-SOC/README.md

 ![screenshot](/Pictures/Sentinel-Incidents.png)

-Here's some statistics from Event Viewer (windows-vm) and Syslog (linux-vm) after we left our VM's vulnerable to the internet and before we implemented any security measurements:
+Here are some statistics from Event Viewer (windows-vm) and Syslog (linux-vm) after we left our VMs vulnerable to the internet and before we implemented any security measurements:

 ![screenshot](/Pictures/Updated%20Workbook%20Pics/BEFORE-Map-Stats.png)

-And here's the statistics after some security implementation, based on the NIST 800-53 framework:
+And here are the statistics after some security implementation based on the NIST 800-53 framework:

 ![screenshot](/Pictures/Updated%20Workbook%20Pics/AFTER-Map-Stats.png)